Safe Use of Metal Punches

 Key Hazards

-- Hand strikes from missed hits
+- Hand injuries from missed hammer strikes

 2–3 Minute Talk Script